 Action steps: If you have ruled out other causes of fatigue and you have CFS then diet and nutrition is of utmost importance.
 Supplements that can be beneficial include B vitamins, Co-enzyme Q10, carnitine and adaptogenic herbs.

-Depression can cause fatigue, low motivation as well as the low mood symptoms.
+Depression can cause fatigue, low motivation as well as low mood symptoms.
 Depression can have many different symptoms which can range in severity from mild to severe, sometimes people may not view themselves as being depressed as they may not think that they have the “typical” depression symptoms.

 Depression does not mean that you need to take anti-depressant medication, like fatigue, depression can have many causes so starting with improving diet, regular exercise and mindfulness meditation can be a great place to start.